‘Fallout 4: Game Of The Year Edition’ Brings Back Pip-Boy

 — BethesdaGameStudios (@BethesdaStudios) August 10, 2017

 Keep in mind, Polygon gave an update regarding the packaging of this year’s Fallout 4: Game of the Year Pip-Boy edition.
 The 2017 version is said to have different packaging than the 2015 version.
-The new one will be lacking the “capsule casing”.
+The new one will be lacking the “capsule casing.”

-If anyone can recall the popularity of the original product, a size-able amount of pre-orders just inundated the Internet with devout fans of the post-apocalyptic game.
-So much in fact that they had to stop manufacturing it altogether prior to the game’s release.
+If anyone can recall the popularity of the original product, a sizeable amount of pre-orders inundated the Internet by devout fans of the post-apocalyptic game.
+So much, in fact, that they had to stop manufacturing it altogether prior to the game’s release.

 The Pip-Boys are back: #Fallout4GOTY’s CE is available in North America.
 We will share order links as they go live. https://t.co/q8K6kkSBWQ pic.twitter.com/vOaBJRU2sP